A functional model for pure $\Gamma$-contractions: INTRODUCTION AND PRELIMINARIES

 In the same paper we also proved the existence and uniqueness of solutions of such equations when $(S,P)$ is a $\Gamma$-contraction (Theorem 4.2 of \cite{tirtha-sourav}).
 The unique solution was named the fundamental operator of the $\Gamma$-contraction because it led us to a new characterization for $\Gamma$-contractions (Theorem 4.4 of \cite{tirtha-sourav}).

 In section 2, we discuss some interesting properties of the fundamental operator.
-In section 3, we construct a functional model of a pure $\Gamma$-contraction $(S,P)$.
+In section 3, we construct a functional model for a pure $\Gamma$-contraction $(S,P)$ and this is the main content of this paper.
 The fundamental operator $F_*$ of $(S^*,P^*)$ is taken as the key ingredient in that construction.
-In section 4, we produce a complete unitary invariant for pure $\Gamma$-contractions.
-For the unitary equivalence of two pure $\Gamma$-contractions $(S,P)$ and $(S_1,P_1)$ on Hilbert spaces $\mathcal H$ and $\mathcal H_1$ respectively, the complete unitary invariant we produce here consists of two things.
-The first one seeks the unitary equivalence of the fundamental operators ${F_*}$ and ${F_*}_1$ of $(S^*,P^*)$ and $(S_1^*,P_1^*)$ whereas the second one demands the coincidence of the characteristic functions of $P$ and $P_1$.
+In section 4, we produce a set of unitary invariants for pure $\Gamma$-contractions.
+For the unitary equivalence of two pure $\Gamma$-contractions $(S,P)$ and $(S_1,P_1)$ on Hilbert spaces $\mathcal H$ and $\mathcal H_1$ respectively, we produce here a set of unitary invariants which consists of two things mainly.
+The first one demands the coincidence of the characteristic functions of $P$ and $P_1$.
+The second condition is the unitary equivalence of the fundamental operators ${F_*}$ and ${F_*}_1$ of $(S^*,P^*)$ and $(S_1^*,P_1^*)$ by the same unitary from $\mathcal D_{P^*}$ to $\mathcal D_{P_1^*}$ that is involved in establishing the coincidence of the characteristic functions of $P$ and $P_1$.

-\section{Automorphisms and The Fundamental Operator}
+\section{AUTOMORPHISMS AND THE FUNDAMENTAL OPERATOR}

 For a $\Gamma$-contraction $(S,P)$ we find out an explicit form of the fundamental operator of $\tau (S,P)$, where $\tau$ is an automorphism of the open symmetrized bidisc It is well-known, see \cite{ay-caot} and \cite{jarnicki}, that any automorphism $\tau$ of $G$ is given as follows: where $m$ is an automorphism of the disc $\mathbb D$.
 Recall that the joint spectrum $\sigma(S,P)$ of a $\Gamma$-contraction $(S,P)$ is contained in $\Gamma$.
 Thus if $\tau$ is a $\mathbb C^2$-valued holomorphic map in a neighbourhood $\mathbf N(\Gamma)$ of $\Gamma$ mapping $\Gamma$ into itself, then by functional calculus (see \cite{taylor3}), $(S_{\tau},P_{\tau}):=\tau(S,P)$ is well defined as a pair of commuting bounded operators. \begin{lem} For $(S,P)$ and $\tau$ as above, $(S_{\tau},P_{\tau})$ is a $\Gamma$-contraction. \end{lem} \begin{proof} To show that $\Gamma$ is a spectral set of $(S_{\tau},P_{\tau})$.
 Let $f$ be a polynomial over $\mathbb C$ in two variables.
 Then since $\tau(z)\in\Gamma$ for all $z\in\Gamma$ and hence $(S_{\tau},P_{\tau})$ is a $\Gamma$-contraction. \end{proof} The following is the main result of this section. \begin{thm} Let $(S,P)$ be a $\Gamma$-contraction defined on a Hilbert space $\mathcal{H}$ and let $\tau$ be an automorphism of $G$.
 Let $\tau=\tau_m$ as in (\ref{f1}) and $m$ be given by $m(z)=\beta \frac{z-a}{1-\bar{a}z}$ for some $a\in\mathbb D$ and $\beta\in\mathbb T$.
 Let $F$ and $F_{\tau}$ be the fundamental operators of $(S,P)$ and $(S_{\tau},P_{\tau})$ respectively.
 Then there is a unitary $U:\mathcal{D}_{P_{\tau}}\rightarrow \mathcal{D}_P$ such that